jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-07-13-res-categ-selection.markdown

 Category selection	{#categselection}
 ------------------
-To list a real estate property you will have to choose the category which indicates the operation and property type your property will be listed in.
+To list a real estate property, you will have to choose the category which indicates the operation and property type your property will be listed in.
 First, determine the "SITE_ID" that corresponds to the country your user belongs to.
 To accomplish this go to the following URL:

 <a href="https://api.mercadolibre.com/sites" target="_blank">https://api.mercadolibre.com/sites</a>